MoatLab/Pond/README.md

 ``cpu2017``, ``gapbs``, etc.).

-These scripts dynamically adjust the system configuration to simulate a certain percentage of CXL memory in the system, and run workloads againt such scenarios.
+These scripts dynamically adjust the system configuration to simulate a certain percentage of CXL memory in the system, and run workloads against such scenarios.